 How to spot greenwashing: The 5 signs of corporate greenwash

-As consumers, we must be able to identify greenwashing and change our consumption habits accordingly.
-Doing so will exercise our consumer power to support evidence-based sustainable initiatives.
+As business leaders, employees, consumers, and citizens, we must be able to identify greenwashing to avoid making misleading claims ourselves and to change our consumption habits accordingly.
+Our aim is to support evidence-based sustainable initiatives.

-To help you, the Green Business Bureau has listed 5 signs of corporate greenwash to look out for.
-Use this list as your consumer guide to spot and stop greenwashing.
+To help you, the Green Business Bureau has listed five signs of corporate greenwash to look out for.
+Use this list as your actionable guide to spot and stop greenwashing.

+Let’s take the term sustainable as an example to explain.
+If you read our previous post ESG and Sustainability: Your 101 Guide for Understanding Corporate Sustainability you’ll understand that the very term sustainable has fallen victim to term dilution.
 All of a sudden sustainability is about climate change, ending poverty, and gender equality.
-Can companies employing strategies focusing on just one or two of these areas market themselves as sustainable?
+Can companies that employ strategies focusing on just one or two of these areas market themselves as sustainable?

 Natural is another vague term that’s become essentially meaningless.
 There are natural ingredients that are bad for us and our environment.
-For instance, the pesticide, arsenic, is natural but you wouldn’t want it in your coffee.
-This pesticide was sprayed over U.S. towns in the 60s causing songbirds to drop dead from their nests while humans fell sick with poisoning.
-By sticking “natural” on food packaging, the agricultural industry could hide these sinister practices.
+For instance, the pesticide arsenic is natural but you wouldn’t want it in your coffee.
+This pesticide was sprayed over U.S. towns in the 60s, killing wildlife and poisoning humans.
+By sticking “natural” to food packaging, the agricultural industry could hide these sinister practices.

 Don’t be fooled by companies saying the right thing.
 Look for the evidence to support their claim and question what these vague terms actually mean for each brand